Pakistan: a world heritage site

-Karakoram Mountains with Baltoro Glacier is, in fact, a mountain range which separate Pakistan’s borders from China and India.
+Karakoram Mountains with Baltoro Glacier is, in fact, a mountain range that separates Pakistan’s borders from China and India.

 The tradition of Jaggery Tea

-Not long time ago a friend of us showed up at Wander’s office and told us about his homeland: Pakistan.
+Not long time ago a friend of ours showed up at Wander’s office and told us about his homeland: Pakistan.

-While he was preparing a tea, we could already smell a different flavour.
-It was not the usual herbal tea that we simply make at home or drink in a coffee shop.
+While he started preparing tea, we could already smell a different flavour.
+It wasn't the usual herbal tea that we simply make at home or drink in a coffee shop.

 The taste brought us back to his memories.
 Ahram explained how important is this tradition for him and his family, and word by word we moved our imagination from our office to the lands of Pakistan.

 We were so impressed that decided to dedicate an entire article to this country whose beauties are still hidden from the eyes of many travellers.